Patricia Brown, Lucy Pawlowski (Good friend), Richard Brown (Grandad), Lee Brown (Husband)

 Turn the burner on high, place the pot on burner and add sugar immediately.

-Stir pot with wooden spoon until mixture becomes clear.
+Stir pot with a wooden spoon until mixture becomes clear.
 (It clears as it heats up.)

 Stir peanuts into pan.